Gwan-Siu/gwansiu.github.io/_posts/2018-06-18-Naives-Bayes-Logistic-Regression.md

 1. We can use Bayes rule as the basis for designing learning algorithms (function approximators), as follows: Given that we wish to learn some target function $f : X \rightarrow Y$, or equivalently, $P(Y\arrowvert X)$, we use the training data to learn estimates of $P(X\arrowvert Y)$ and $P(Y)$.
 New X examples can then be classified using these estimated probability distributions, plus Bayes rule.
 This type of classifier is called a *generative classifier*, because we can view the distribution $P(X\arrowvert Y)$ as describing how to generate random instances $X$ conditioned on the target attribute $Y$.

-2. Learning Bayes classifiers typically requires an unrealistic number of training examples (i.e., more than $\arrowvert X\arrowvert$ training examples where $X$ is the instance space) unless some form of prior assumption is made about the form of $P(X\arrowvertY)$.
+2. Learning Bayes classifiers typically requires an unrealistic number of training examples (i.e., more than $\arrowvert X\arrowvert$ training examples where $X$ is the instance space) unless some form of prior assumption is made about the form of $P(X\arrowvert Y)$.
 The Naive Bayes classifier assumes all attributes describing $X$ are conditionally independent given Y. This assumption dramatically reduces the number of parameters that must be estimated to learn the classifier.
 Naive Bayes is a widely used learning algorithm, for both discrete and continuous $X$.

 3. When $X$ is a vector of discrete-valued attributes, Naive Bayes learning algorithms can be viewed as linear classifiers; that is, every such Naive Bayes classifier corresponds to a hyperplane decision surface in $X$.
 The same statement holds for Gaussian Naive Bayes classifiers if the variance of each feature is assumed to be independent of the class (i.e., if $\sigma_{ik} = \sigma_{i}$).

-4. Logistic Regression is a function approximation algorithm that uses training data to directly estimate $P(Y\arrowvet X)$, in contrast to Naive Bayes.
+4. Logistic Regression is a function approximation algorithm that uses training data to directly estimate $P(Y\arrowvert X)$, in contrast to Naive Bayes.
 In this sense, Logistic Regression is often referred to as a discriminative classifier because we can view the distribution $P(Y\arrowvert X)$ as directly discriminating the value of the target value $Y$ for any given instance $X$.

 5. Logistic Regression is a linear classifier over $X$.
 The linear classifiers produced by Logistic Regression and Gaussian Naive Bayes are identical in the limit as the number of training examples approaches infinity, provided